 Infrequent, less severe migraine may respond to over-the counter medications such as

-Prophylactic/preventative medication is taken daily, regardless or whether a headache is present, to reduce the incidence of severe or frequent headaches.
+Prophylactic/preventive medication is taken daily, monthly or at regular intervals, regardless of whether a headache is present, to reduce the incidence of severe or frequent headaches.
 These include:

 Studies show that the prevalence of other health conditions, including depression, panic disorder, epilepsy, stroke, anxiety disorders, manic depressive illness, mitral valve prolapse, Raynaud’s syndrome, glaucoma is higher amongst persons with migraine and severe headache than control groups.
 Extracts from some of these studies are included below in addition to information about studies indicating a higher prevalence of asthma among migraine sufferers and a link between migraine and multiple sclerosis